khtdr/glicol-mode/README.md

 - `C-c C-q` - Stop the Glicol server
 - `C-c C-c` - Check server status
 - `C-c C-r` - Restart the server

+For Doom Emacs users, the modeline will show the Glicol server status with clickable buttons to start/stop the server.

 ### Customization